 Fair Housing and Discrimination

-The City’s Fair Housing regulations are located in Municipal Code Section 10-5.
+The City's Human Rights and Fair Housing regulations are located in the Title 12 of the Naperville Municipal Code.

 How to File a Fair Housing Complaint

-If you feel you have been discriminated against by a landlord, property manager, real estate agent, home loan officer, housing developer, or insurance agent regarding a housing related transaction you may file a complaint with the Housing Advisory Commission (HAC).
+If you feel you have been discriminated against by a landlord, property manager, real estate agent, home loan officer, housing developer or insurance agent regarding a housing-related transaction, you may file a complaint with the Human Rights and Fair Housing Commission (HRFHC).
 The complaint must be filed within 90 days of the alleged unlawful act that forms the basis of the complaint.
-Each complaint is reviewed by the HAC to determine if a violation of the City’s Fair Housing Ordinance occurred.
-The complete procedure for processing complaints with the HAC can be reviewed online.
+Each complaint is reviewed by the HRFHC to determine if a violation of the City’s Human Rights and Fair Housing Ordinance occurred.
+The complete procedure for processing complaints with the HRFHC can be reviewed online.

-To file a complaint or contact the Housing Advisory Commission:
+To file a complaint or contact the Human Rights and Fair Housing Commission:

-- E-mail a completed complaint form (.doc) to firstname.lastname@example.org OR mail a completed complaint form to:
+- E-mail a completed Housing Discrimination Complaint Form (.docx) or Public Accommodations Complaint Form (.docx) to email@example.com OR mail a completed complaint form to: